zulip/zulip/templates/zerver/for/open-source.md

 syntax highlighting, makes it easy to discuss code, paste an error message, or explain a complicated point.
 Full LaTeX support as well.

+If your community primarily uses a single programming language, consider setting a default language for syntax highlighting.

 ### Permalink to conversations.

 Zulip makes it easy to get a [permanent link to a